 The Seattle CityPASS is a popular sightseeing card that provides entry to the city’s top tourist highlights.
-It also allows you to make a significant 49% savings on regular ticket prices for selected attractions.
+It also allows you to save a significant 49% on regular ticket prices for selected tourist attractions in Seattle.

 This way, you will not only save money but also save time, as you will skip waiting in ticket lines and paying admission at the door.